 In 2019, Motion Picture Laboratories, Inc. (MovieLabs), the research and development joint venture founded by the major Hollywood studios, published a paper called “The Evolution of Media Creation,” proposing 10-year vision for the adoption of new technologies to aid in content production, post and visual effects, in a secure and distributed environment.
 The paper formed the conceptual foundation for an initiative called Vision 2030, and the studios are working actively to create a cloud-based media pipeline with software-defined workflows and zero-trust principles.

-At IBC 2022, a panel of five studio executives, moderated by Movielabs CEO Richard Berger, gave an update on its progress.
+MovieLabs’ 2022 theme was about virtualizing and securing production into the cloud.
+Consequently at IBC, a panel of five studio executives, moderated by Movielabs CEO Richard Berger, gave an update on its progress.
 Technology executives from Marvel Studios, Sony Pictures Entertainment, Universal Pictures, Sony Pictures Entertainment, and Paramount were the panelists.

 What’s the status?